ChenXiang96/SlicerColoc-Z-Stats/README.md

 The numerator: the total number of intersecting voxels among three channels.

-The denominator: the total voxels’ number of the three selected channels together.
+The denominator: the total voxel number of the three selected channels together.
 When any three channels are selected, the intersection coefficient can also be split into three separate coefficients (To report what portion of the three channels are intersecting):

 <img src="https://github.com/ChenXiang96/SlicerColoc-Z-Stats/blob/main/Images/i1%20for%20three.png" width="600px">